It’s common knowledge that the average attention span of an adult is 8 seconds. Lower than that of a goldfish.

 With the Web gaining popularity as a means of communication, designers got involved.
 And this is where the game changed completely.

-It began with the Graphical User Interface (GUI), which allowed them to insert images and icons into websites.
+GUI allowed designers to insert images and icons into websites.
 Then, they introduced tables and used them to arrange text and graphics.
 These helped website managers better organize their content using columns, rows, and other elements.

 And while table design might not be an ideal solution in today’s world, the structure of the page remains a critical aspect of website design.
 The position of elements such as the navigation bar, calls-to-action, and the content plays a huge part in a user’s experience on your website.

-In the late 1990s, a new technology entered the spotlight – Flash.
+In the late 1990s, a new technology entered the spotlight.

 Flash allowed designers to integrate music, video, and animations into their website, and it allowed them to make websites interactive.
 And with it, the internet went crazy.
 Animations, decorations, interactive menus, and colorful buttons became the norm.
 And all of them tried to catch the eye of the user.

 With designers joining the stage of the web, they not only shaped the way it works but also shaped the way we use it, by incorporating elements from our day-to-day lives into the virtual space.
 And the best example are buttons.
 Not only were they eye-catching, but they also looked like real-life buttons.
 And they were screaming at users to be clicked.

 But Flash didn’t have a long lifespan either.
 It required users to constantly update it to the latest version, thus restricting its usability on numerous websites.